-- The fund manager will immediately be informed of the liquidity status and an instruction that actions should take place to reinstate a 'green' liquidity status within a maximum of 5 working days.
+- ➤ The Middle Office Team will immediately investigate the breach.
+If the result of these investigations indicate that actions are required to increase the liquidity within the fund, then the Liquidity Risk Contingency Plan should be implemented. - The fund manager or Director of Investments will be informed immediately of the liquidity status and an instruction that actions should take place to reinstate a 'green' liquidity status within a suitable time frame (usually a maximum of 5 working days).
 The actions taken by the fund manager will reflect the market conditions at the time but in general any sales which take place should not simply be from the most liquid assets held but should be made with the overall balance of the remaining portfolio in mind.
-Key considerations here include the fact that the mix of remaining assets in the fund should reflect the investment objectives of the fund, any risk limits applicable and also the Society's strategic view of key asset classes. - If there are genuine concerns that market conditions do not exist to reinstate a 'green' liquidity position within this agreed time frame, then a special Investment Committee will be convened to discuss and agree appropriate actions. - In times of extreme liquidity stress, the Investment Committee may temporarily suspend Statement of Investment Principles (SIP) asset limits to ensure customers are able to access their investment. - In times of extreme liquidity stress for Wesleyan Bank ("the Bank"), the Society is obliged to support the Bank to the level of £50m (comprising a £40m inter-group borrowing facility and a £10m overdraft).
-Additionally, the Society has confirmed to the PRA that, whilst noting that its legal liability is limited to the face value of its shareholding, it recognises a moral responsibility to ensure that the Bank continues at all times to meet its obligations.
+Key considerations include the fact that the mix of remaining assets in the fund should reflect the investment objectives of the fund, any risk limits applicable and also the Society's strategic view of key asset classes. - If there are genuine concerns that market conditions do not exist to reinstate a 'green' liquidity position within this agreed time frame, then a special Investment Committee will be convened to discuss and agree appropriate actions. - In times of extreme liquidity stress, the Investment Committee may temporarily suspend Statement of Investment Principles (SIP) asset limits to ensure customers are able to access their investment. - In times of extreme liquidity stress for Wesleyan Bank ("the Bank"), the Society was obliged to support the Bank to the level of £50m (comprising a £40m inter-group borrowing facility and a £10m overdraft).
+Additionally, the Society had confirmed to the PRA that, whilst noting that its legal liability was limited to the face value of its shareholding, it recognised a moral responsibility to ensure that the Bank continues at all times to meet its obligations 9to the point of sale).